trevortileston-cell/LilyClass/README.md

 # NDA & Buyer-Profile Reviewer/Filler MVP

-This repository contains a Python CLI (with an optional FastAPI surface) that reviews NDAs, prompts for human approval, fills in buyer profile details, and emits a ready-to-send PDF along with an optional webhook notification.
+This repository contains a Python CLI **and** a browser-based control center (backed by FastAPI) that review NDAs, prompt for human approval, fill in buyer profile details, and emit ready-to-send PDFs along with optional webhook notifications.

 > ⚠️ **Disclaimers**
 >